StevenLwcz/StevenLwcz.github.io/_posts/2022-02-25-The-Gdb-Python-API-For-Tui-Windows:-Part-1.md

 You can read all about them from this blog [Build your own Command Line with ANSI escape codes](https://www.lihaoyi.com/post/BuildyourownCommandLinewithANSIescapecodes.html).
 Note the GDB does not support the navigation codes.

-You can change the colour by changing 47 to something else.
+Using the 256 colour mode, you can change the colour by changing 47 to something else.
 ```
 GREEN = "\x1b[38;5;47m"
 RESET = "\x1b[0m"